ESIPFed/science-on-schema.org/guides/Dataset.md

   }
 </pre>

 Alternatively, if the schema.org record is meant to describe the metadata record, one could use the inverse property `schema:about` to indicate the linkage back to the Dataset that it describes.
-This would be a more rare situation, as typically the schema.org record would be focused on the Dataset itself.
+This should be a rare situation, as typically the schema.org record will describe the Dataset itself.

 Note that the The `encodingFormat` property contains an array of formats to describe multiple formats to which the document conforms (in this example, the document is both conformant with XML and the EML metadata dialect).